Are you wondering what FDM 3D printing is? Is an FDM 3D printer the best for your craft?

 Fused deposition modeling (FDM) is actually just the same as fused filament fabrication (FFF).

-However, Stratasys trademarked the term “fused deposition modeling” and the abbreviated word “FDM”, hence the need for a second name and that’s why many refer to the same technology as FFF or fused filament fabrication.
+However, Stratasys, one of the top 3d manufacturers right now, trademarked the term “fused deposition modeling” and the abbreviated word “FDM”, hence the need for a second name and that’s why many refer to the same technology as FFF or fused filament fabrication.

 There is not much difference between FFF and FDM because the FDM is equivalent to FFF.
 The main difference between the two is their historical background.